 Early History of the Roysdon family

 This web page shows only a small excerpt of our Roysdon research.
-Another 73 words (5 lines of text) are included under the topic Early Roysdon History in all our PDF Extended History products and printed products wherever possible.
+Another 73 words (5 lines of text) covering the years 1583, 1646, 1610, 1614, 1614, 1580 and 1622 are included under the topic Early Roysdon History in all our PDF Extended History products and printed products wherever possible.

 Roysdon Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Roysdon has appeared include Royden, Roydon, Rowton, Rowden and others.

 Early Notables of the Roysdon family (pre 1700)

 Another 81 words (6 lines of text) are included under the topic Early Roysdon Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Roysdon family